Mr. Bungle: California (1998–2000)

-After a two-year break which saw Faith No More split, Mr. Bungle reconvened in 1998 to record new material.
+After a two-year break, which saw Faith No More split, Mr. Bungle reconvened in 1998 to record new material.
 The band's third album, California, was released on July 13, 1999.
-Ground and Sky reviews have described California as Mr. Bungle's most accessible and, while the genre shifts are still present, they are less frequent, with succinct song formats resulting in an album that The Associated Press called "surprisingly linear".
-AllMusic described the record as "their most concise album to date; and while the song structures are far from traditional, they're edging more in that direction, and that greatly helps the listener in making sense of the often random-sounding juxtapositions of musical genres".
-On the different style of this album, Mike Patton explained that to the band "the record is pop-y", before adding "but to some fucking No Doubt fan in Ohio, they're not going to swallow that."
-The album was generally well received, with music critic Robert Everett-Green stating, "The band's newest and greatest album does not reveal itself quickly, but once the bug bites, there is no cure.
+Ground and Sky reviews have described California as Mr. Bungle's most accessible and, while the band's signature genre shifts are still present, they are less frequent, with succinct song formats resulting in an album that the Associated Press called "surprisingly linear".
+AllMusic called the record "their most concise album to date; and while the song structures are far from traditional, they're edging more in that direction, and that greatly helps the listener in making sense of the often random-sounding juxtapositions of musical genres".
+Of the different style of this album, Patton said that to the band "the record is pop-y", before adding "...but to some fucking No Doubt fan in Ohio, they're not going to swallow that."
+The album was generally well-received, with music critic Robert Everett-Green writing, "The band's newest and greatest album does not reveal itself quickly, but once the bug bites, there is no cure.
 The best disc of the year, by a length."